This topic describes the commands to view, create, delete, and scale virtual warehouses.

 INTEGER

-The number of CUs for the virtual warehouse.
+The number of CUs in the virtual warehouse.

 Notes

-Only Alibaba Cloud accounts or RAM users with Superuser permission for the instance can delete virtual warehouses.
+Only Alibaba Cloud accounts or RAM users can delete virtual warehouses.
+The Superuser permission for the instance is required.

 You cannot delete the default virtual warehouse of an instance.

-You cannot use SQL commands to delete the leader virtual warehouse of a Table Group.
+You cannot use SQL commands to delete the primary virtual warehouse of a table group.

 hg_get_warehouse_statusfunction to query the status of the virtual warehouse.